Course Outline

 Lessons

-• Management Pack Templates
+• Management Pack Templates for government use

-• Distributed Application Models
+• Distributed Application Models for government applications

-• Global Service Monitor
+• Global Service Monitor for government services

-• Real-Time Visio Dashboards
+• Real-time Visio Dashboards for government operations

 Module 7: Scorecards, Dashboards, and Reporting